g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - tree: Displays a tree.
 The argument is an array of arrays containing the names of the nodes in the tree (first by row, then by column)
     [See here for more information on tree layouts and nodes!](trees-and-tree-customization.md)

 - toggle: A toggle button that toggles a bool value.
-The argument is a pair that identifies what bool to toggle, e.g. `[layer, id]`
+The argument is a pair that identifies the location in player of the bool to toggle, e.g. `[layer, id]`. 'layer' also affects the color of the toggle.

-- text-input: A text input box.
-The argument is the name of the variable in player[layer] that the input is for, player[layer][argument]
-    (Works with strings, numbers, and Decimals!)

-- slider: Lets the user input a value with a slider.
-The argument a 3-element array: [name, min, max].
-    The name is the name of the variable in player[layer] that the input that the input is for, and min and max are the limits of the slider.
-    (Does not work for Decimal values)
+- grid: Displays the gridable grid for the layer.
+If you need more than one grid, use a layer proxy.

 The rest of the components are sub-components.
 They can be used just like other components, but are typically part of another component.

-- upgrade, milestone, challenge, buyable, clickable, achievement: An individual upgrade, challenge, etc. The argument is the id.
+- upgrade, milestone, challenge, buyable, clickable, achievement, gridable: An individual upgrade, challenge, etc. The argument is the id.
 This can be used if you want to have upgrades split up across multiple subtabs, for example.

 - respec-button, master-button: The respec and master buttons for buyables and clickables, respectively.